 The recently designated U.S. Bicycle Route 41 (USBR 41), or the North Star Route, links together a system of bicycle trails and scenic roadways to connect St. Paul, Duluth, and Grand Portage for an epic 315 miles of riding.
 While exploring this lengthy segment of Minnesota's natural wonders, be sure to stop at these ten must-visit destinations along the way:

 The major leagues might get all the press coverage, but minor league baseball is where you’ll find the real fun.
 Need proof?
 Look no further than Mudonna, the beloved pig who serves as mascot for the St. Paul Saints at CHS Field in St. Paul's Lowertown neighborhood.
 The field also hosts live music, and even an Internet Cat Video Film Festival (if you’re lucky enough to get tickets, that is).

 Every rider owes it to themselves to visit this restored 19th century tavern.
 In addition to offering a unique lodging and dining experience, Grant House is said to have a long history of paranormal activity.
 But so long as you remember to never cross the streams, you should be fine.

-Keep the historic destinations rolling with a visit to the historic North West Company Fur Post!
+Keep the historic destinations rolling with a visit to the historic Snake River Fur Post.
 Reconstructed from the winter of 1804, here this living history site offers opportunities to meet a French voyageur, a British fur trade clerk, and visit an Ojibwe encampment.

 Hinckley Fire Museum, Hinckley